algosup/2023-2024-project-4-sportshield-team-2/Documents/Management/WeeklyReports/mainWeeklyReport.md

 ## Plan for the sixth week

-1. Presentation
 - Prepare the final presentation

 ## Conclusion of the fifth week